astro-community/astro-auth/docs/src/pages/getting-started/using-astro-auth.md

 Run `npm run dev` or `yarn dev` in your terminal and open `localhost:3000` in your browser.
 You should see a beautiful Astro like Login With Google button.
 Just click that and go through the process.
 If you did everything correct, you should be rick rolled at this point.

-> At this point, you should be able to use any login provider to successfully authenticate a user in your app.
+> At this point, you should be able to use any login provider to successfully **authenticate** a user in your app.
+You will learn more about how to **authorize** the logged in users in the next section.